 How Do You Get A Bruised Lung?

 - The chief cause is blunt trauma to the chest wall.
-This happens when the moving chest strikes a fixed object.
-Falls, assaults and sports injuries are important causes.

 - Explosion injury is another significant cause.